Yuri-Rassokhin/BenchmarkBeholder/README.md

 # BenchmarkBeholder

 BenchmarkBeholder, abbreviated BBH, is a tool for performance benchmarking of ANY workload against ALL combinations of input parameters of the workload.
 Great news is that "workload" can be literally anything you can measure: application, AI model, HTTP server, filesystem, database, block device, GPU, RAM, and so forth.
+BBH helps you answer two very practical and hot questions:

+* HOW DO I TUNE MY WORKLOAD FOR THE HIGHEST PERFORMANCE AND SCALABILITY ?
+* WHAT IMPLEMENTATION OF MY WORKLOAD SHOULD I CHOOSE FOR THE TASK ?

 This approach is called sweep analysis, and it allows you to:

 - Determine optimal combination of input parameters
 - Quantify influence of input parameters

-BBH helps you to answer two very practical and hot questions:

-1. HOW DO I TUNE MY WORKLOAD FOR THE HIGHEST PERFORMANCE AND SCALABILITY ?
-2. WHAT IMPLEMENTATION OF MY WORKLOAD SHOULD I CHOOSE FOR THE TASK ?

 For instance, BBH allows you to compare and choose
 * Better performing AI model for your use case